IBM-Bluemix-Docs/mass-data-migration/getting-started.md

               <li>10Gb Data transfer settings.
 Enter the static IP address and the subnet mask for the server where your source data resides.</li>
             </ul>
           </p>
           <p class="important" data-content: "Important: ">Choose the second option only if you're unable to provide network settings when you place the order.
-Keep in mind that this option requires that you configure the device manually when it arrives at your location.</p>
+Keep in mind that this option requires that you <a href="/docs/mass-data-migration?topic=mass-data-migration-ip-settings#update-IP-settings">configure the device manually</a> when it arrives at your location.</p>
         </td>
       </tr>
       <caption style="caption-side:bottom;">Table 1.
 Describes the {{site.data.keyword.mdms_short}} request workflow</caption>